Scholarships offered by the Theatre Area

 - Do not seek to make eye contact with auditioners.

 As nerve-racking as auditions always are, remember that all watching you are hoping you will do exceptionally well.

-MFA (Hilberry Company) Acting, Scenic Design, Costume Design, Lighting Design and Stage Management Students:
+MFA (Hilberry Company) Acting, Scenic Design, Costume Design, Lighting Design, Stage Management and Theatre Management Students:

 Each admitted company member in the above areas are awarded a Graduate Research Assistantship to Wayne State University.
 Furthermore, all tuition and all direct fees are paid for by the department and/or the university.
 The student’s only monetary obligation is the application fee that is required when the student applies to the university.
 Certain course material fees may apply in some situations.

 Stipends and benefits for the 2012-2013 academic year were as follows:

 Tuition and Fee Waivers (10 credit hours/semester) $22,496